Overview

 Monthly rotations through the subspecialties of radiology.

-All residents are required to be currently certified in advanced cardiac life support (ACLS), and this course is provided by VCU Health.
+All residents are required to have a current certification in advanced cardiac life support (ACLS) -- a course that is provided by VCU Health.

 Graduate Medical Education Resources

-Visit the VCU School of Medicine Graduate Medical Education Applicant Resources website for salary, contract, benefits and policies.
+Visit the VCU School of Medicine Graduate Medical Education Applicant Resources web page for salary, contract, benefits, and policies.
+Examples of program-specific benefits, include:

 Graduate Medical Education Applicant Resources